Justsomeguy241/Justsomeguy241/README.md

-Hi, I'm Fajar 👋
+Hi, I'm Rafi 👋
 ---
 **📌About** <br>
-Hi, I'm Muhamad Fajar, also known as Fajarnadril.
-I specialize in XR development, visual design, research, and teaching.
-I've created various educational apps for institutions and state-owned enterprises, highlighting my skills in XR and visual design.
+I am a Game Application and Technology student at BINUS University specializing in game development.
+I have worked on multiple projects, using Unity (C#) and using Godot (GDScript).
+My experience includes designing and programming core gameplay mechanics, implementing player controls, creating interactive environments, and developing user interfaces
 I'm passionate about immersive technology, especially XR applications.
 I develop training and simulation apps for health and safety, educational applications, and engaging immersive marketing content.

 **📩Email** <br>
-hi@fajar.io
+Muhammad.ramadhan095@binus.ac.id

 <br>